vkdolea/age-system/README.md

 - Support to Toughness, Impact/Ballistic Armor, and Stun/Wound damage
 - Dice so Nice compatible
 - Support to Income, Resources, Currency and GP/SP/CP wealth systems
-- Shift, Alt, Ctrl keys support to change certain types of roll
+- Shift, Alt, Ctrl keys support to change check and damage rolls
 - Drag and drop owned weapons and power to macro bar to create attack shortcuts
 - Possibility to add Conditions on characters (effects must be set manually)
-- Add Stunt Die or Focus (or both) to damage roll when rolling from chart
+- Add Stunt Die or Focus (or both) to damage roll when rolling damage from chat

 ## Credits
 ### Icons